gadishiimwe/remwaste-skip-selector-ui/README.md

 2. **Component Design**:
    * `Header.jsx` displays the main page header.
-   * `SkipSelector.jsx` maps over the fetched data and renders each `SkipCard`, and manages selection and comparison logic.
+   * `SkipSelector.jsx` maps over the fetched data and renders each `SkipCard`, manages selection logic, and displays a sticky bottom bar with skip details and navigation actions.
    * `SkipCard.jsx` displays a styled card with image selection logic, dynamic yard size assignment, pricing, and warnings for larger skips (10+ yards).
-   * `BottomPrompt.jsx` shows a fixed prompt/snackbar at the bottom for user feedback and actions.
+   * `ProgressBar.jsx` shows a stepper navigation at the top of the page.

 3. **Images**: Three different local images (`image1.jpg`, `image2.jpg`, `image3.jpg`) are used for visual diversity.
 Cards at specific indexes use these images strategically.

 4. **Conditional UI**:
-   * Cards display different yard sizes based on index.
+   * Cards display different yard sizes based on the skip data.
    * If a skip is 10 yards or more, a visual warning appears indicating it can't go on the road.
    * Price and hire information are shown clearly with fallback logic (`N/A`) if missing.
-   * Bottom prompt appears when a skip is selected or when continuing.
+   * Sticky bottom bar appears when a skip is selected, showing skip details and Back/Continue actions.
-   * Comparison mode allows users to select two skips and view their details side by side.

 5. **Styling**: Tailwind CSS is used throughout the app to maintain a modern and clean look, with hover effects, responsive layouts, and custom animations.